 - Once the battery is disconnected, leave it unplugged for about five minutes.

 - After five minutes, reconnect your battery by plugging in the positive connector, followed by the negative connector.

 - Upon restarting your vehicle, your radio system should be completely reset.

-Alternatively, you could simply unplug just your Wrangler’s negative terminal to reset its radio, but this will take a considerably longer time.
+Alternatively, you could simply unplug your Wrangler’s negative terminal to reset its radio, but this will take considerably longer.
 And you’d have to leave the terminal unhooked for at least, four hours, to reset the radio.